Community Engagement Core

 - AUG 2016 First chapters of Health Studies Guide are translated into Spanish

 - JUL 2016 BUSRP co-hosts conference on NIEHS Superfund program

-- JUL 2016 BUSRP hosts Environmental Health Lab Day with Upward Bound students
+- JUL 2016 BUSRP runs Environmental Health Lab Day for Upward Bound Math Science students

 - JUL 2016 Book Review: The Toxic Schoolhouse

 - MAY 2016 Upcoming Event: ACE’s annual Jammin’ for Justice